jgraham0325/land-register-api-docs/docs/api-documentation/V1.13/index.md

 **Reporting**
 {: .govuk-body}

-You can use the Data Export API to extract data from the service both as JSON and CSV format.
+You can use the Data Export API to extract data from the service in CSV format.
 These endpoints allow you to extract most Work information efficiently for your organisation.
 {: .govuk-body}